 Blast your face off with some hot chicken

 Not far from Centennial Park, you’ll find Hattie B’s.
 Nashville is famous for its “Nashville hot chicken” – popularized by the likes of Anthony Bourdain, Andrew Zimmern, and foodies worldwide.
 The legend behind hot chicken is a bit hilarious: supposedly, a scorned woman spiced the hell out her womanizing husband’s fried chicken to teach him a lesson.
-Yet the revenge plot backfired when he ended up loving the chicken and eventually opening up a restaurant using her recipe.
+Yet the revenge plot backfired when he ended up loving the chicken, turning the tables, and eventually opening up a restaurant using her recipe.

-There are two prime spots for hot chicken: Prince’s and Hattie B’s.
+There are two prime spots for hot chicken that everyone recommends: Prince’s and Hattie B’s.
 Prince’s is the original, with at least 70 years of chicken history.
-Hattie B’s is the upstart newcomer, but it’s legit and serves the real deal.
+Hattie B’s is the upstart newcomer, but according to locals, it’s legit and serves the real deal.

-Hattie B’s as it’s conveniently located near downtown.
-Irresponsibly and thinking way too high of myself, I ordered the Shut the Cluck Up.
+I chose Hattie B’s as it’s conveniently located near downtown.
+Irresponsibly and thinking way too high of myself, I ordered the Shut the Cluck Up, the hottest possible level.
 It’s hotter than I could have imagined – and it’s the kind of heat that sneaks up on you, kicking you in the mouth once you’ve bitten off more than you can chew.
 Literally.

 I ate about a quarter of the chicken before giving up and downgrading to the “Hot” (two levels down) chicken, which was just the perfect spice level for me – and I’m a certified spicy food lover.
 I’d suggest ordering at least one level down from what you think you can handle.
 It felt like there were snakes in my stomach the next day after eating the Shut the Cluck Up, and I didn’t even finish it!

 Check out the Gulch

 The Gulch is a funky district full of street art, brunch spots, and nightlife options that aren’t the main Broadway drag.
-The famous “Nashville wings” are here – so get your Instagram gold here and make the most of your 72 hours in Nashville.
+The famous “Nashville wings” are here – so get your Instagram gold here and make the most of your weekend in Nashville.